-The website of the British Council does also provide a finding tool for schools worldwide: https://schoolsonline.britishcouncil.org/partner-schools/search
+The website of the British Council also provides a search tool for schools worldwide: https://schoolsonline.britishcouncil.org/partner-schools/search

-Tandem, the coordination centre for german-czech youth exchange connects organisations, individuals and schools in Germany and Czech Republik (in German and Czech language): http://www.tandem-org.eu/partner/
+Tandem, the coordination center for German-Czech youth exchange, helps connect organizations, individuals, clubs and schools in Germany and the Czech Republic (in German and Czech): http://www.tandem-org.eu/partner/

-The Polish-German Youth office connects organisations, individuals and schools in Germany Poland (in German and Polish language): http://www.dpjw.org/kontaktboersen/projektpartnerboerse/
+The Polish-German Youth Office (DPJW) website connects organizations, individuals, clubs and schools in Germany Poland (in German and Polish):

-The platform eTwinning of the European Commission provides a social network for teachers and schools in Europe.
-Here you can look for project partners.
-The registration is free: www.etwinning.net
+The eTwinning platform of the European Commission provides a social network for teachers and schools throughout Europe.
+You can use the platform to look for German or European project partners.
+Registration is free: www.etwinning.net

-Otlas is a project- and partner finding tool of the EU-programme youth in action: https://www.salto-youth.net/tools/otlas-partner-finding/
+Otlas is a project- and partner-finding tool of the EU Youth in Action program: https://www.salto-youth.net/tools/otlas-partner-finding/

-Q: How do I find an appropriate idea for the joint project work on the issues of Diversity, Respect, and Cohesion?
+Q: How do I find an appropriate idea for joint project work on the issues of diversity, respect and cohesion?

 A: The following questions can be helpful for you in developing the project idea.

-In addition, you agree where and how you want to organise your project encounter and in what format you would like to explore the theme.
-You consider to what extent historical eyewitnesses, present-day victims or experts can be involved in the project, and how you plan to secure the overall financing of your project.
+In addition, you should agree where and how you want to organize your project encounter and what format you would like to use to explore the theme.
+You should consider to what extent historical eyewitnesses, present-day victims or experts can be involved in the project, and how you plan to secure the overall financing of your project.

-Further links and literature reference regarding thematic project work and methods for anti-discrimination education and intercultural diversity conscious learning under: www.europeans-for-peace.de
+Further links and literature references regarding thematic project work and methods for anti-discrimination education and intercultural diversity conscious learning under: www.europeans-for-peace.de

-If you are not sure, whether your idea corresponds with the call for application, you are welcome to contact the EUROPEANS FOR PEACE team.
+If you are not sure whether your idea is a good fit for the call for applications, you are welcome to contact the EUROPEANS FOR PEACE team.

 Financing of the project

-Q: Can my project be co-funded e.g. by youth offices?
+Q: Can my project be co-funded, e.g. by youth foundations (ConAct, DPJW, etc.)?

-A: Yes, this is no problem.
-Please inform us, if you get or applied for further funding.
-Project costs, for example the travel expenses can’t be funded twice in any case.
+A: Yes, no problem.
+Please let us know in your application if you have received or applied for further funding.
+Project costs, for example travel expenses, definitely cannot receive double funding.

-Q: How can I secure funding for my project?
+Q: How can I secure the funding for my project?

-A: Here you can find an overview of various funding possibilities.
+A: The following is an overview of various funding possibilities.